markharrison/doc-mcp/docs/06-mcp-auth.md

 ### Inspecting the OAuth Protected Resource document

 Near the top of the console log, the application displayed the URL of the OAuth Protected Resource document.
-Check this address - it gives information for the MCP Client to know how to authenticate e.g. the address of the Entra tenant.
+Check out this address - it gives information for the MCP Client to know how to authenticate e.g. the address of the Entra tenant.

 ![screenshot](images/authapr.png)